Individual Projects

 in.Crease ist ein geplantes Informationssystem für Studierende.
 In Vorarbeiten wurde bereits ein Modul entworfen, um Personen und Gremien zu verwalten und geeignet darszustellen.
 Ziel dieses Projekts ist es die Anforderungen an die Darstellung von Personen und Gremien zu überarbeiten und neu zusammen zu stellen.
 Auch das Datenmodell soll auf Vollständigkeit und Konsistenz abgeklopft werden.
 Im Anschluss sollen UI-Elemente sowie entsprechende Berechtigungen für die einzelnen Use-Cases implementiert werden - je nach Umfang eventuell nur eine Teilmenge von wichtigen Use-Cases.
 Zu den Use-Cases gehören nicht nur lesende Zugriffe in Form von geeigneten Anzeigeelementen sondern auch Editier-, Anlege- und Löschfunktionen.
 Die Arbeit hat damit einen konzeptionellen Anteil sowie einen Implementierungsanteil, der mit TypeScript und Angular in Verbindung mit einem Redux-Store.

-“Evidence based calculation of atomic trust opinions in the context of subjective logic,” Project or Bachelor or Master's thesis, A. Hermann (Supervisor), F. Kargl (Examiner), Inst. of Distr.
-Sys., Ulm Univ., 2023 – Open.
+“Enhancement of the VeReMi Dataset with position distance information,” Project, A. Hermann (Supervisor), F. Kargl (Examiner), Inst. of Distr.
+Sys., Ulm Univ., 2024 – Open.

-“Development of a Hardware Visualization Tool for the Operating Systems Lecture,” Project, A. Heß (Supervisor), F. J. Hauck (Examiner), Inst. of Distr.
-Sys., Ulm Univ., 2023 – Open.
+“Development of a Visualization Tool for Educational Purposes for the Operating Systems Lecture,” Project, A. Heß (Supervisor), F. J. Hauck (Examiner), Inst. of Distr.
+Sys., Ulm Univ., 2024 – Open.

-“Conceptualization and implementation of a Cooperative Intersection Management System,” Project or Bachelor's thesis, A. Hermann (Supervisor), F. Kargl (Examiner), Inst. of Distr.
-Sys., Ulm Univ., 2023 – Open.
+“Concurrent and Persistent Data Structures for Evolving Graphs in Java/Go,” Bachelor's thesis, B. Erb (Supervisor), F. Kargl (Examiner), Inst. of Distr.
+Sys., Ulm Univ., 2024 – Open.

 “Comparison and Implementation of HTTPS-based Service Function Chaining Proof of Transit Solutions.,” Project, B. Leonard (Supervisor), F. Kargl (Examiner), Inst. of Distr.
 Sys., Ulm Univ., 2022 – Open.